123jimin-llm/llm-msg-io/doc/simple.md

 # This is *NOT* a comment.

 @ /* A comment block is starting.
-This line is isgnored.
+This line is ignored.
 @/* A nested comment block is starting.
-This line is isgnored.
+This line is ignored.
 @*/
 Still inside a comment block.
 @ */ Any text on a command line ending a comment block is also ignored.